TomPace101/nanopore_diffusion/src/index.rst

 This process creates a ``.geo`` file, which ``gmsh`` then processes into ``.msh`` format, which is then converted to ``.xml`` usable by ``FEniCS`` with ``dolfin-convert``.
+But sometimes we want to run code in parallel, so we also have to use ``FEniCS`` to convert the mesh to HDF5 format.

 buildgeom.py
 ------------